huggingface/optimum-habana/examples/stable-diffusion/README.md

 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
 > You can enable this mode with `--use_hpu_graphs`.

-To generate images with several prompts, simply include 2 prompts in your input as follows:
+To generate images with multiple prompts, simply include two prompts in your input as shown below:

 ```bash
 python text_to_image_generation.py \